 EEPROM, EPROM, or NOVROM non-volatile memory

-In addition BCs may provide intelligent, standalone control of HVAC functions.
+In addition, BCs may provide intelligent, standalone control of HVAC functions.
 Each BC may be capable of standalone direct digital operation utilizing its own processor, non-volatile memory, input/output, wiring terminal strips, A/D converters, real-time clock/calendar and voltage transient and lightning protection devices.
 Refer to standalone functionality specified above.

 The BC may provide for point mix flexibility and expandability.
 This requirement may be met via either a family of expander boards, modular input/output configuration, or a combination thereof.
 Refer to stand alone functionality specified above.